Scientific Name

 Description

 ×Graptosedum 'Joan Steele' is a beautiful succulent shrublet that forms small rosettes of fleshy leaves at the end of decumbent stems.
-It grows up to 6 inches (15 cm) tall, branching at the base.
-Rosettes are up to 1.6 inches (4 cm) in diameter.
-Leaves are blue-green with an orange-to-red blush.
+It can grow up to 6 inches (15 cm) tall, branching at the base.
+The rosettes can reach up to 1.6 inches (4 cm) in diameter.
+The leaves are blue-green with an orange-to-red blush.

-The small white flowers are star-shaped, 5-merous, and appear in dense clusters on short, leafy stalks with 1 to 4 branches in spring.
+The small white flowers are star-shaped and 5-merous.
+They appear in dense clusters in spring on short, leafy stalks with 1 to 4 branches.

 How to Grow and Care for ×Graptosedum 'Joan Steele'